blockchainofthings/CatenisAPIClientPHP/README.md

 # Catenis API PHP Client

-This library is used to make it easier to access the Catenis Enterprise API services from PHP applications.
+This library is used to make it easier to access the Catenis API services from PHP applications.

-This current release (4.1.0) targets version 0.10 of the Catenis Enterprise API.
+This current release (4.1.0) targets version 0.10 of the Catenis API.

 ## Installation